GuidesRecipesAPI ReferenceChangelog

 2. Enter your Snowflake connection parameters in the relevant fields.
 Any additional parameters can be added through the Additional parameters field as a query string.

-To use key pair authentication, you can tick the Use key pair authentication box above and upload the user's private key:
+Optional: If your Snowflake instance mandates key pair authentication, tick the Use key pair authentication box above and upload the user's private key (make sure to generate your key pair by following Snowflake's instructions):

 1. Click Save.